-Sophisticated cyber-physical systems involve complex sensing and control that can be achieved by employing Deep Neural Networks (DNNs).
-For example, in an autonomous vehicle, DNNs are used for perception, which enables the vehicle to apply appropriate control to make progress towards the goal by following traffic rules and avoiding collisions [1]-[4].
+S OPHISTICATED cyber-physical systems involve complex sensing and control that can be achieved by employing deep neural networks (DNNs).
+For example, in an autonomous vehicle, DNNs are used for perception, which enables the vehicle to apply appropriate control to make progress toward the goal by following traffic rules and avoiding collisions [1], [2], [3], [4].
 For a UAV, a DNN controller can help in reducing the energy consumption due to control computations and thus can enhance the flight time [5].
-It is widely believed that the DNNs have the potential to revolutionize the state-of-the-art of cyber-physical systems and IoTs in the near future.
+It is widely believed that the DNNs have the potential to revolutionize the state-of-the-art of cyber-physical systems and IoT in the near future.